-•Additional cleaning will be carried out if there is a suspected/confirmed case of Covid-19, following government advice •Symptomatic child's household (including any siblings) should follow the PHE: Stay at home guidance Tollow the TTIE.
-Stay at nome guidance Testing will be available for remaining staff and shildren •Testing will be available for remaining staff and children.
-The Confidentiality Policy is followed at all times, this includes •The Confidentiality Policy is followed at all times - this includes withholding the names of staff, volunteers and children with either confirmed or suspected cases of coronavirus •Settings should not request evidence of negative test results or other medical evidence before welcoming children back after a period of self-isolation, however if a parent or carer insists on a child attending the setting, and the setting has concerns that the child has not fully recovered or completed the full isolation period, the setting can take the decision to refuse the child if, in their reasonable judgement, it is necessary to protect their children and staff from possible infection with coronavirus Any such decision would need to be carefully considered in the light of all the circumstances and current public health advice
+•Additional cleaning will be carried out if there is a suspected/confirmed case of Covid-19, following government advice •Symptomatic child's household (including any siblings) should follow the PHE: Stay at home guidance Tollon the TTL stay at nome gallaunce •Testing will be available for remaining staff and children.
+Testing will be available for remaining staff and children. •The Confidentiality Policy is followed at all times - this includes withholding the names of staff, volunteers and children with either confirmed or suspected cases of coronavirus •Settings should not request evidence of negative test results or other medical evidence before welcoming children back after a period of self-isolation, however if a parent or carer insists on a child attending the setting, and the setting has concerns that the child has not fully recovered or completed the full isolation period, the setting can take the decision to refuse the child if, in their reasonable judgement, it is necessary to protect their children and staff from possible infection with coronavirus Any such decision would need to be carefully considered in the light of all the circumstances and current public health advice and an action passes fleater advice